GSA/digitalgov.gov/content/resources/an-introduction-to-domain-management.md

 A domain uniquely identifies areas on the internet, like websites or email services.
 For example, `Digital.gov` is a domain, consisting of 1) the second-level domain `digital`, and 2) the top-level domain `.gov`.
 [Domain management](https://digital.gov/topics/domain-management/) is the process of overseeing and maintaining a domain or related domains so that they are consistent and safe.

 Domain management and web hosting are often confused for one another.
-However, domain management is different from web hosting in the same way that a street address is different from the house it leads to.
-A domain is a location and a name, like Digital.gov.
-Digital.gov is a web address, but it is also the name of an organization.
+However, domain management is different from web hosting in the same way that a house is different from the street address that leads to it.
+A domain can be a name and a location.
+For example, Digital.gov. is the name of an organization, but the Digital.gov domain also serves as our web address on the internet.
 Web hosting, by contrast, happens only behind the scenes; as an online service, a web host provides the physical ("dedicated") and/or virtual servers needed to publish a discoverable website on the internet.

 ## Why is domain management important?